aurorh/SeattleBuildingEnergyUse/README.md

 https://data.seattle.gov/dataset/2020-Building-Energy-Benchmarking/auez-gz8p

-here is what is makes:
+here is screenshot of what is makes:

 <img width="1690" alt="Screen Shot 2022-05-25 at 11 50 43 PM" src="https://user-images.githubusercontent.com/98128786/170433930-467fe399-41a1-47f1-a2a7-2caa7b15b4f7.png">